 //h1[contains(.,'CURA Healthcare Service')]

 Last() is a method used in an XPath expression.
-It is used to get the very last node.
+We use it to get the very last node.

 There are 3 Social Icon Links, and we want to get the 3rd and last item by using Last()

 The Start-with() method finds the element whose attribute value changes on refresh or any operation on the webpage.
-In this expression, the starting text of the attribute is used to find the element whose attribute changes dynamically.
+In this expression, the starting text of the attribute finds the element whose attribute changes dynamically.
 You can also find the element whose attribute value is static (not changing).

 Starts-with() method for heading CURA Healthcare Service